starfleit/docs-starfleit-io/content/docs/howto/swap.md

 }
 ```

 `swap.offer_asset` represents your source asset.
 It is mandatory to acknowledge the decimal of the token setting when entering the value of `swap.offer_asset.amount` for an accurate transaction you want.
 For instance, the decimal of FET is 18, and it implies the value `10` of `swap.offer_asset.amount` expresses '10 x 10^-18` in the actual amount.
 That means you should multiply with the matching value, `10^(decimal)`.
 And the number can vary by other navie or IBC tokens but it cannot be detected if it is not acknowloged by human and the person doesn't register.
-Please find Starfleit team on [#starfleit channel on Fetch.ai Discord](https://bit.ly/3ra5uMI)
+Please find STARFLEIT team on [#STARFLEIT channel on Fetch.ai Discord](https://bit.ly/3ra5uMI)

 `swap.to` is the destination token address.
-You don't need to enter the amount to swap into since Starfleit calculates the price algorithmically.
+You don't need to enter the amount to swap into since STARFLEIT calculates the price algorithmically.

 After filling them out, you may choose to change it into an inline string (not necessary if you can make it with multiline):